GaloisInc/daedalus/docs-src/source/index.rst

 * `e as?
 T` performs a run-time check that the coercion will not lose information.
 If this holds, behaviour is identical to the lossless version of `as`.
 Otherwise, the coercion fails and backtracks.

-As a result, this version can only be used in parser expressions.
+Note that `e as T` and `e as T` are values, and `e as?
+T` is a parser.
+This is because `e as?
+T` can fail and backtrack, which is only meaningful in parser expressions.

 Semantic Values